DevTeam/Pure.DI/readme/composition-roots.md

 DI.Setup(nameof(Composition))
     .Bind<IService>().To<Service>()
         // Specifies to create a regular public composition root
-        // of type "IService" with the name "MyRoot":
+        // of type "IService" with the name "MyRoot" .Root<IService>("MyRoot")
-        .Root<IService>("MyRoot")
     .Bind<IService>("Other").To<OtherService>()
         // Specifies to create a regular public composition root
         // of type "IService" with the name "SomeOtherService"
-        // using the "Other" tag:
+        // using the "Other" tag
         .Root<IService>("SomeOtherService", "Other")
     .Bind<IDependency>().To<Dependency>()
-        // Creates a private composition root
+        // Specifies to create a private composition root
-        // that is only accessible from "Resolve()" methods:
+        // that is only accessible from "Resolve()" methods .Root<IDependency>();
-        .Root<IDependency>();

 var composition = new Composition();